cryptopunksnotdead/awesome-cryptopunks-bubble/PUNKS_TIMELINE.md

 ## Version History

-CryptoPunks V1  - original "first deploy" V1 contract and mint on June 9th, 2017.
+CryptoPunks V1  - original "first deploy" V1 contract (of right-looking punks) and mint on June 9th, 2017.

-CryptoPunks V2  - airdropped to CryptoPunks V1 minters ("owners") to move to new V2 contract on June 23rd, 2017.
+CryptoPunks V2  - airdropped to CryptoPunks V1 minters / hodlers to move to new V2 contract on June 23rd, 2017.

+CryptoPhunks V1  - original "first deploy" V1 contract  with a "bounding curve" mint price and of left-looking punks "hand-phlipped one-by-one" by Philip the Intern on

+CryptoPhunks V2   - airdropped to CryptoPhunks V1 minters / hodlers to move to new V2 contract with a new reduced mint price schema on

 CryptoPunks V3  - new "legacy-free" CryptoPunks contract and mint started on   .

 CryptoPunks V4  - another new "legacy-free" CryptoPunks contract and mint started on  .

 Wen V5, ser?

 ## Timeline / Milestones